Welcome to the Homestead Blog Hop!

 Each week we will choose three posts to feature.
 Each post will be shared on all social media platforms by all of the hosts!
 Here are the features from Last Week’s Hop:

-2. Raising Chickens for the Freezer from Oak Hill Homestead
+2. Composting in Winter from Oak Hill Homestead

 Congrats!
 Feel free to grab the featured on button for your post.